Learn to Hunt

 A silvery, deep-bodied, slab-sided fish with a mouth that is proportional to body size.
 The upper jaw reaches well past the middle of the eye when the mouth is closed.
 The silvery body color shades to green or brown on the back.
 There are several, usually 7 to 9, vertical dark bars on the sides, and the belly is bright silver or white.
 The spiny dorsal and soft dorsal fins are broadly connected without a notch between.
 The anal fin is usually as long and as large as the dorsal fin and has 6 spines.
 The dorsal fin has 6 spines and the length of its base is much less than the distance from the eye to the front of the dorsal fin.
 Breeding males become much darker and vividly marked during spawning; females retain their usual coloration and markings.
-The white crappie has a ski-slope shaped nasal structure, and the forward part of the back is strongly concave.
+White Crappie have a ski-slope shaped nasal structure, and the forward part of the back is strongly concave.

 statewide in lakes and large rivers

 record 4 pounds, 9 ounces - Green Castle Lake, Marshall County, May 1981 - Ted Trowbridge, Marshalltown, Iowa

 crappie have delicate mouths, don't get carried away when you set the hook, a firm tug is plenty to set the hook

 White Crappie tolerate turbid waters better than Black Crappie and are more abundant in waters that have lots of silt.
 It is abundant in all reaches of the Mississippi River.
 Some of the large interior streams have dense populations of White Crappie.
 Many farm ponds have been stocked with White Crappie, but their well-being in these small water bodies is seldom satisfactory.